Purpose Of A Home Inspection

 Pre-sale home inspections are also recommended.
 Before someone puts their house up for sale they should have it inspected to find any problems that can be corrected.
 This will prevent any last minute holdups because of problems found during the buyer's home inspection.
 Any last minute problems will delay the sale or kill the deal altogether.

 As an "A to Z Home Inspector" you will be providing a much needed and highly respected service.
-People are trusting you to help them with the biggest decision they'll ever make!
+People are trusting you to help them with the biggest decision they will ever make!